puppetlabs/puppet-docs/source/puppet/4.4/reference/windows_overview.md

 However, if you are using an earlier version of Puppet, file system redirection will still affect you.
 Please see [Language: Handling file paths on windows](/puppet/latest/reference/lang_windows_file_paths.html) for how to safely handle file system redirection when running 32-bit Puppet on a 64-bit Windows system.
 The information about file system redirection applies to extensions as well.

 >*Note*: By end of year 2016, running 32-bit Puppet agent on a 64-bit Windows system will be deprecated.
-Update your Puppet installation to match your platform by December 31, 2016.
+Upgrade your Puppet installation to 64-bit by December 31, 2016.

 ### Developing extensions